 An archer from Calvalese who runs an orphanage in Hope Town 10 years in the future.
 She has a lot of resentment for the Corrupt Church because they refused to help her sick little brother unless he entered a life of servitude under them in return, and decides to join Kyle's group in the hope that if Elraine is destroyed, maybe the thousands of people who blindly follow her will have a better life.
 Nanaly functions as the team babysitter.
 Oh, and you really don't want to make her mad.

 Informed Ability: Supposedly, her archery skills could put 1,000 men to shame.
 Unfortunately, some think the battle system works against her, so she'll be a bench warmer more often than not.
-There are others who like to use her, though.
+There are others who like to use her, though, because if they don't feel like using Reala or Harold, she still has access on two high tier spells (and by being an archer, she has to stand back and avoid damage), and in her game, you know what spells works like.

 However, the battle system works a little more in her favour in her cameo in Tales of the Abyss.

-Works pretty well in Tales of VS. as well.
+Works pretty well in Tales of VS. and Tales of the World as well.

 Knuckle Cracking: She frequently cracks Loni's spine, and sometimes cracks her knuckles first.